-John served in several executive positions at KQED for more than a decade, including executive vice president and chief operating officer, and vice president of marketing, development and communications.
-He created the role of chief content officer at KQED in 2002 — the first such position in public media — and went on to become the first chief content officer of PBS in 2006.
+Boland served in several executive positions at KQED for more than a decade, including executive vice president and chief operating officer, and vice president of marketing, development and communications.
+He created the role of chief content officer at KQED in 2002 — the first such position in public media — and went on to become the first chief content officer of the national Public Broadcasting Service (PBS) in 2006.

-He began his multifaceted media career as an award-winning daily newspaper reporter and editor in his native New Jersey.
-He was a newspaper publisher and owner, a senior executive with two major international marketing and communications firms (Burson-Marsteller and Hill & Knowlton) and publisher of San Francisco Focus (now San Francisco magazine).
+Boland began his multi-faceted media career as an award-winning daily newspaper reporter and editor in his native New Jersey.
+He was a newspaper publisher and owner, a senior executive with two major international marketing and communications firms: Burson-Marsteller and Hill & Knowlton, and publisher of San Francisco Focus (now San Francisco magazine).

-John has been a resident of the San Francisco Bay Area for more than 25 years.
+Boland has been a resident of the San Francisco Bay Area for more than 25 years.
 While his primary passion is public service media, he and his partner, James Carroll, own and operate Dos Reis Ranch, an organic apple orchard in Sebastopol.
-He also swims competitively with the University of San Francisco masters team.
+Boland also swims competitively with the University of San Francisco Masters Team.

 Also on KQED.org this week ...

 KQED Celebrates Women's History Month

 KQED proudly celebrates the richness and diversity of the greater San Francisco Bay Area by commemorating Women's History Month.
 In March, KQED Public TV 9 and Public Radio 88.5 FM schedule a special lineup of programs focused on themes and issues related to women.